 - 1. Student: has attended at least 2 workshops. - 2.
 Student: has attended all mandatory Central Events: the Kick-Off, Midterm Expert Discussion Evening, and Closing Event; - 3.
 Student: has contributed sufficiently to the team challenge and has proven themselves a valuable and constructive team member. - 4.
+Student team: has successfully and fruitfully arranged a consultation with an expert, within the given time frame. - 5.
 Student team: has submitted the final deliverables of the team challenge before the deadline and of sufficient academic quality.